 Expect more at DC FanDome 2021

 It looks like after Gotham Knights' absence during E3 2021, we're going to learn more during October's DC FanDome.
 What exactly we'll learn remains unclear but in a brief new trailer for the show, Gotham Knights appeared alongside Suicide Squad: Kill the Justice League as being present at the show.
+The official Gotham Knights twitter page has tweeted out a hint of more during the show, too.
 DC FanDome 2021 takes place on October 16 and the show will be streamed online for free.

 A new trailer for DC Fandome 2021 has been released. pic.twitter.com/Cpyi4ZBCAfAugust 31, 2021